G. K. Chesterton: Early life

 Chesterton was born in Campden Hill in Kensington, London, on 29 May 1874.
 His father was Edward Chesterton, an estate agent, and his mother was Marie Louise, Grosjean, of Swiss-French origin.
 Chesterton was baptised at the age of one month into the Church of England, though his family were irregularly practising Unitarians.
 According to his autobiography, as a young man he became fascinated with the occult and, along with his brother Cecil, experimented with Ouija boards.
+In Orthodoxy, Chesterton stated that he was a pagan when he was twelve and, by the time he was sixteen, he was completely agnostic.
 He was educated at St Paul's School, then attended the Slade School of Art to become an illustrator.
 The Slade is a department of University College London, where Chesterton also took classes in literature, but he did not complete a degree in either subject.
 He married Frances Blogg in 1901; the marriage lasted the rest of his life.
 Chesterton credited Frances with leading him back to Anglicanism, though he later considered Anglicanism to be a "pale imitation".
 He entered in full communion with the Catholic Church in 1922.
 The couple were unable to have children.

 A friend from schooldays was Edmund Clerihew Bentley, inventor of the clerihew, a whimsical four-line biographical poem.
 Chesterton wrote clerihews and illustrated his friend's first published collection of poetry, Biography for Beginners (1905), which popularised the clerihew form.
-He became godfather to Bentley's son Nicolas and opened his novel The Man Who Was Thursday with a poem written to Bentley.
+He opened his novel The Man Who Was Thursday with a poem written to Bentley.
+He also became godfather to Bentley's son Nicolas.